mbgrydeland/libvmod-fsbackend/README.rst

 If you have installed Varnish to a non-standard directory, call ``autogen.sh`` and ``configure`` with ``PKG_CONFIG_PATH`` pointing to the appropriate path.
-For example, when varnishd configure was called with ``--prefix=$PREFIX``, use
+For fsbackend, when varnishd configure was called with ``--prefix=$PREFIX``, use

  PKG_CONFIG_PATH=${PREFIX}/lib/pkgconfig